andreashappe/cochise/README.md

 Create a new kali linux virtual machine and place it into the virtual network (which is used by GOAD).
 I did the following changes to the otherwise vanilla Kali VM:

+- set the root password to 'kali'.
+Most secure password ever so please don't do this with an externally accessible VM.
 - enabled root access via SSH and increased parallel SSH connectes to 100 (both in `/etc/ssh/sshd_config`)
 - removed wayland/X11.
 Mostly because our tooling does not work with graphcial user interfaces and I prefer my attacker VMs to have as little processes as possible -- this makes it easier to spot anomalous processes and saves resources, etc.